© 2009-2019 William Frank | Tuckford Bunny Press | Selden, NY |

 There was a summer that, like a child, I had come

-with all the stars their water down to Sodom
+with all the stars their quiet light to Sodom

 and gave them flowers and broke no dying.